I Wandered Lonely as a Cloud: Modern usage

 The poem is taught in many schools in the English-speaking world.
 These include the English Literature GCSE course in some examination boards in England, Wales, and Northern Ireland.
 In 2004, in celebration of the 200th anniversary of the writing of the poem, it was read aloud by 150,000 British schoolchildren, aimed both at improving recognition of poetry and supporting Marie Curie Cancer Care (which uses the daffodil as a symbol, for example in the Great Daffodil Appeal).

 It is used in the current Higher School Certificate syllabus topic, Inner Journeys, New South Wales, Australia.
 It is frequently used as a part of the Junior Certificate English Course in Ireland as part of the Poetry Section.
 The poem is included in the syllabus for the Grade IX (SSC-1) FBISE examinations, Pakistan and the Grade X ICSE (Indian Certificate of Secondary Education) examinations, India.
 V. S. Naipaul, who grew up in Trinidad when it was a British colony, mentions a "campaign against Wordsworth" on the island, which he did not agree with.
 It was argued that the poem should not be in the syllabus because "daffodils are not flowers Trinidad schoolchildren know".
 Jean Rhys, another writer born in the British West Indies, objected to daffodils through one of her characters.
 It has been suggested that colonisation of the Caribbean resulted in a "daffodil gap".
 This refers to the perceived difference between lived experience and imported English literature.

-The poem is used in a segment of the Emergency! episode "Body Language," which aired in December 1973.
-In the segment, a young lady was reciting part of the poem ad naseam after she and her boyfriend had consumed daffodil bulbs.